intelligence38000/android-docs/src/pages/maps/overview/location-component.md

 ---

 Showing the user's current location as a map annotation is a popular and often critical feature of location-based apps.
-The Maps SDK's `LocationComponent` makes use of the Maps SDK's [runtime styling capabilities](/android/maps/overview/data-driven-styling/) to display the device location icon within the map itself rather than on top as a simple Android view.
-Mapbox map layers and layer styling give you precise control, if you want it, of the way that a device's location is shown on the map.
+The Maps SDK's `LocationComponent` makes use of the Maps SDK's [runtime styling capabilities](/android/maps/overview/data-driven-styling/) to display the device location icon within the map itself rather than on top as an Android view.
+Mapbox map layers and layer styling give you precise control over how you show a device's location on the map.

 {{
 <DocNote>